Zika Outbreaks

 Since 2016, the Zika virus has been reported in India's 16 different states/union territories.
 In December 2024, there had been 148 AES cases, including 59 deaths in 2024.
 Those infected also included 63 pregnant women.
 The most affected Indian states are Maharashtra, Kerala, Chickballapur, and Karnataka.
 In 2024, the U.K. stated travelers should practice usual precautions when visiting India's Zika outbreak areas, such as Maharashtra and Madhya Pradesh.
 In August 2024, the U.S. CDC issued a Level 2 - Practice Enhanced Precautions regarding an ongoing Zika outbreak in Maharashtra.

 The Kingdom of Cambodia's Ministry of Health confirmed its first case of the Zika virus since 2016.
-Thailand reported 742 Zika virus infections in 2023, with 160 recorded in Bangkok.
-This is a significant increase from the 190 Zika cases reported in 2022.
+Thailand reported 742 Zika virus infections in 2023,160, of which zero were recorded in Bangkok.
+This is a significant increase from the 190 cases reported in 2022.
+Singapore reported 30 cases of Zika in 2023.
+The female Aedes aegypti mosquito is Singapore's primary vector of Zika.

 Zika in Europe